mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/GMM_graphical_model.png" alt="drawing" width="200"/></center>

 Note, that each of the $$K$$ Gaussian distributions has a separate set of parameters (i.e., a mean vector and a covariance matrix).
-Furthermore, the probabilities of picking the Guassians $$alpha_1, \dots, alpha_k$$ are also parameters to the model.
+Furthermore, the probabilities of picking the Guassians $$\alpha_1, \dots, \alpha_k$$ are also parameters to the model.
 We will denote this full set of model parameters as

 $$\Theta = \{ \boldsymbol{\mu}_1, \boldsymbol{\Sigma}_1, \dots, \boldsymbol{\mu}_K, \boldsymbol{\Sigma}_K, \alpha_1, \dots, \alpha_K \}$$